 When you meet Denbigh Franks, the question you will answer is if parties (landlord and the tenant) signed a lease agreement and when the tenancy began.

-Naturally, the renters in Hoddesdon, Wormley, or Crews Hill won't be happy to get a notice of eviction, and they can often find reasons why they don't believe the removal is appropriate, or where they think the property in Enfield is incorrect.
+No tenant in Hoddesdon, Wormley, or Crews Hill will be happy to receive an eviction notice and can often find reasons why they believe the eviction is not fair, or there is something wrong with the property in Enfield.

 Some tenants in Enfield will still not vacate the property, even after a Greater London court order, but we will use bailiffs in this case.